-Always use common sense, be proactive, and take precautions.
-To prevent unauthorized access to campus buildings, do not prop doors open, leave doors unlocked if they should be locked, or open locked doors for anyone you don't know.
+Students should always use common sense, be proactive, and take precautions.
+To prevent unauthorized access to campus buildings, do not prop doors open, leave doors unlocked if they should be locked, or open locked doors for strangers.
 Protect the security of your keys and immediately report the loss or theft of keys to the facilities department and/or the police department.
 Report crimes or suspicious circumstances, including door-to-door solicitation to the police department.